 Female Townsend’s Solitaires build cup nests with pine needles, lined with grasses or strips of bark.
 If she builds a nest on level ground, she builds the cup nest in a small depression.
 If she builds a nest on a slope, she first lays down a foundation of twigs.
 She can build a nest in as little as 2 days or she can take up to 14 days to complete it.
 Nest size depends on whether the nest is on level ground, but averages 8 inches by 3 inches on the outside with a smaller cup that is 3 inches by 2 inches.

 |0.9-0.9 in (2.2-2.4 cm)

-|Variable in color from dull white to pink, to greenish blue; marked with numerous blotches or spots.
+|Variable in color from dull white to pale pink to greenish blue, with dark blotches and spots scattered throughout.

 |Hatchlings are naked with sparse gray down and closed eyes.